jhucsf/spring2020/exercise/assembly2.md

 ## Tips and suggestions

+*Allocating storage*.
 The easiest way to allocate storage for the arrays is to make them global variables in the `.bss` segment.
 For example:

 ```
 .section .bss